coughlo93/applied_statistics_assessment/README.md

 # Applied Statistics Assessment

-This is my README for Assessment for the module Applied Statistics
+This is my README for my assessment for the module Applied Statistics

 Author: Owen Coughlan